mechmania2019/mm-admin/README.md

-# stats
+# admin

-microservice on now.sh to get stats for a user
+microservice on now.sh to get admin info (like getting a leaderboard)